 Relationships and COVID-19

 Relationships are an essential part of our lives.
-It's challenging to figure out how to navigate these connections, but our bonds with loved ones are strained during this international crisis.
-We are facing unique circumstances due to COVID-19 that may impact our interpersonal relationships, including the relationships that we have with friends, romantic partners, or family members.
+It's challenging to figure out how to navigate these connections, and our bonds are strained during this international crisis.
+We are facing unique circumstances due to COVID-19 that may impact the relationships that we have with friends, romantic partners, or family members.
 You may find that you need to set new boundaries or work through unique issues with your partner due to COVID-19.
-Online counseling is an excellent resource during this time that can help you and your partner work through any concerns that emerge or that you don't know how to work through yourselves.
-Seeking help from a mental health provider is not shameful, and it doesn't mean that your relationship is broken.
-Instead, it will teach you how to communicate better and will allow your relationship to thrive long-term.
+Online counseling is an excellent resource during this time that can help you and your partner work through any concerns that emerge.
+Seeking help from a mental health provider will teach you how to communicate better and will allow your relationship to thrive long-term.

 Maintaining mental health

 It is vital to reach out for help if you need it.
 However, if you've never done it before, it can be challenging to understand how to get help for the first time.
-Something excellent about online counseling is that it doesn't require a referral.
+Something great about online counseling is that it doesn't require a referral.
 Even better, you can access online therapy from anywhere.
-You can see a therapist online from the privacy of your own home, which can be an asset year-round.
+You can see a therapist online from the privacy of your own home.
 Online counseling is often more affordable than traditional counseling, and it is conducted by licensed mental health providers that will give you the assistance that you need.
 You might be wondering, "would an online therapy site sell my info?"
 The answer to that question is "absolutely not."
-Your information will be kept confidential and safe on Regain, as will your counseling sessions.
-Talk to an online counselor or therapist today, and get the support that you need.
+Your information will be kept confidential and safe on ReGain, as will your counseling sessions.
+Talk to an online counselor or therapist, and get the support that you need.